In today’s tutorial, I am going to teach from start to finish how to make beautiful and stunning hair bows with your Cricut machine.

 First, I transferred the foil iron-on to the horn.
 I used the Easypress Mini and followed Cricut’s heat guide.

-Secondly, I glued the inside ears with hot glue.
-Then I stuck the horn to the ears.
+Secondly, I glued the inside ears with hot glue, then stuck the horn to the ears.

 Necessary: Make sure the little cut on the horn is not glued.